Toggle: English / Spanish

 in a child triggered by a .

-A febrile seizure can be very frightening for any parent or caregiver.
-Most of the time, a febrile seizure does not cause any harm and the child usually does not have a more serious long-term health problem.
+A febrile seizure can be frightening for any parent or caregiver.
+Most of the time, a febrile seizure does not cause any harm.
+The child usually does not have a more serious long-term health problem.

-Most febrile seizures occur in the first 24 hours of an illness, and may not occur when the fever is highest.
-Ear infections, a cold or viral illness may trigger a febrile seizure.
+Most febrile seizures occur in the first 24 hours of an illness.
+It may not occur when the fever is highest.
+A cold or viral illness may trigger a febrile seizure.

 A febrile seizure may be as mild as the child's eyes rolling or limbs stiffening.
 A simple febrile seizure stops by itself within a few seconds to 10 minutes.
 It is often followed by a brief period of drowsiness or confusion.